timescale/pgai/README.md

 </details>
 <details>
-<summary>Setup a virtual developer environment locally</summary>
+<summary>Set up a virtual developer environment locally</summary>
 <p></p>
-Best practice is to setup your developer environment in Docker.
-However, to install pgai in a virtual Ubunto environment.
+Best practice is to set up your developer environment in Docker.
+However, to install pgai in a virtual Ubuntu environment.

 In this repository, [vm.sh](./vm.sh) creates a [multipass](https://multipass.run/) virtual machine called `pgai`.
 This script installs the [pgai Prerequisites](#pgai-prerequisites) in the `pgai` Ubuntu virtual